 Despite his size, this bold terrier will not run away from a fight.
 He will also bark when strangers approach, making him an excellent watchdog.

 This confident small dog is devoted to his family.
-He wants to be part of everything they do whether it is within the home or when out and about hiking or travelling.
+He wants to be part of everything they do whether it is within the home or when out and about hiking or traveling.
 He is happiest being in their company.

 His strong personality makes him unsuitable for families with young children who don’t know how to handle him.
 When poked or prodded, he can get snappy.